rrustagi20/drd/README.md

 # drd
 The Boss - Me

-Major Contributor and Motivator - Arihant Jha
+Contributors and Motivator - Arihant Jha and Akhsat